bitwes/Gut/documentation/docs/Quick-Start.md

 ## Creating Two Example Tests
-For purposes of the Quick Start, create a script file `test/test_example.gd` with the following content:
+For purposes of this Quick Start guide, create a script file `res://test/unit/test_example.gd` with the following content:

 ```gdscript
 extends GutTest